 Small businesses are looking for ways to stay competitive in the new digital economy, especially as they continue to face challenges exacerbated by the COVID-19 pandemic.

 Today, an estimated 13 million businesses are led by women entrepreneurs in the United States, accounting for about 43% of all businesses.
 Unlocking their earning potential through entrepreneurship is a great pathway to achieving gender parity and building economic independence and generational wealth.

 NOTE: The Internal Revenue Service (IRS) has placed a moratorium on new Employee Retention Tax Credit applications through the end of the year.
 The halt to this program comes amid a surge in fraudulent claims and aggressive marketing practices to ineligible applicants.
 The agency is expected to put in place more safeguards for small business owners to protect them from unscrupulous entities.

 The federal government created the Employee Retention Credit (ERC) in response to the detrimental effects of the COVID-19 pandemic on small businesses.
-As part of the CARES Act, the ERC offers tax credits to encourage more businesses to retain employees during the pandemic, as a temporary measure.
+As part of the CARES Act, the ERC offers ta...

 - 1 of 13